9ci/grails-gorm-benchmarks/README.md

 My Bench Mark Results and details
 -------

 * 115k CSV records on a MacBook pro 2.5 GHz Intel Core i7.
-2048 mb ram was given to the VM and these were run using grails run-app -Dgrails.env=production
+2048 mb ram was given to the VM and these were run using ```java -jar grails-gpars-batch-load-benchmark-0.1.war```
 * I'm using MySql as the DB and its installed on my mac too so GPars can't really get all the cores
 * all of these have jdbc.batch_size = 50 and use the principals from #2 above and flush/clear every 50 rows
 * The test where the batch insert happen in a single transaction can't be tested with GPars since a single transaction can't span multiple threads